Search for a players profile

 Pressure Performance Analysis

-Two shots back going into the fnal round at the Genesis Invitational, Matt could only manage a level par 71 to slip from 2nd to 5th.
+➖ Two shots back going into the final round at the Genesis Invitational, Matt could only manage a level par 71 to slip from 2nd to 5th.

-Matt was unlucky to lose out at the Italian Open when, after leading by one shot after 3 rounds, Bernd Wiesberger shot a best of the day 65 at the Italian Open to pip him by a shot.
-It should be noted that Matt traded at odds on on Betfair before he put his ball out of bounds on the par 5 9th hole and made double bogey.
+✅ Matt was unlucky to lose out at the Italian Open when, after leading by one shot after 3 rounds, Bernd Wiesberger shot a best of the day 65 at the Italian Open to pip him by a shot.
+It should be noted that Matt traded below even money on the Betfair Exchange before he put his ball out of bounds on the par 5 9th hole and made double bogey.

 Time of the year